abuck2/ecology_simulations/README.md

 # Model
 A simple agent-based model on a toroidal grid

+To run the model, just clone and run python3 foraging/model_viz.py

 # Agents
 ## Plants
 Plants are fixed, and reproduce asexually by making offshoots.
 Every turn they grow until they are fully grown and eatable by rabbits